 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The A7R III is a recent model that features in the current product line-up of Sony.
-In contrast, the S-E Typ 006 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the S-E Typ 006 was succeeded by the Leica S Typ 007.
-Further information on the two cameras, as well as related accessories, can be found on the official Leica and Sony websites.
+Both the S-E Typ 006 and the A7R III have been discontinued, but can regularly be found used on ebay.
+The S-E Typ 006 was replaced by the Leica S Typ 007, while the A7R III was followed by the Sony A7R IV.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Leica S-E Typ 006 or the Sony A7R III – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.